plotly/plotly.py/doc/python/hover-text-and-formatting.md

 * `True` to add a different column, with default formatting
 * a formatting string starting with `:` for numbers [d3-format's syntax](https://github.com/d3/d3-3.x-api-reference/blob/master/Formatting.md#d3_forma), and `|` for dates in [d3-time-format's syntax](https://github.com/d3/d3-3.x-api-reference/blob/master/Time-Formatting.md#format), for example `:.3f`, `|%a`.

-For passing new data, the value is a tuple, which first element is one of the possible values described above for existing columns, and the second element correspond to the hover values, for example `(True, [1, 2, 3])` or `(':.1f', [1.54, 2.345])`.
+It is also possible to pass new data as values of the `hover_data` dict, either as list-like data, or inside a tuple, which first element is one of the possible values described above for existing columns, and the second element correspond to the list-like data, for example `(True, [1, 2, 3])` or `(':.1f', [1.54, 2.345])`.

 These different cases are illustrated in the following example.